 “‘My son,’ the father said, ‘you are always with me, and everything I have is yours.
 But we had to celebrate and be glad, because this brother of yours was dead and is alive again; he was lost and is found,’” (Luke 15:11-32 NIV).

 There are so many lessons to be learned from that story, but I want to focus on two, how much the father loved the son and the fact that if the consequences for the wayward son's actions would have been removed he likely would not have changed his ways and returned home.
 Removing the consequences for sin would be proof that God does not love us as it would be allowing us to happily send ourselves down to hell.
 I like to say that God loves you and accepts you just as you are, but he loves you too much to let you stay the way he found you.
 I sometimes think God views us the way a car enthusiast views a classic car, and the more you love it the more you try to improve it.
-A person who buys and loves a classic car doesn't just let it rust away, they restore it and make it better than it was when they purchased it, and never forget that God purchased you with the precious blood of Jesus.
+A person who buys and loves a classic car doesn't just let it rust away, they restore it and make it better than it was when they purchased it, and never forget that God purchased you with a great and terrible price, the precious blood of Jesus.

 Please don't mistake what I am saying about the consequences of sin.
 When I say that sin has consequence I am not saying that everything bad that happens to us is because of sin or poor choices, far from it, just that God allows us to suffer the consequences of our sins because he loves us and wants us to learn to make better choices and does not want us to be comfortable in sin.
 For some of our suffering we may well never know the reason in this life.